Prevention. Treatment. Reform.

-The most common forms of neurodegenerative disease include Alzheimer’s, Parkinson’s, ALS and Creutzfeldt-Jakob disease–the most aggressive and infectious of them all.
+The most common forms of neurodegenerative disease include Alzheimer’s disease, Parkinson’s disease, ALS and Creutzfeldt-Jakob disease–the most aggressive and infectious of them all.
 According to Nobel Prize Laureate Stanley Prusiner, they all are part of the same disease spectrum—prion disease.
 It’s also known as transmissible spongiform encephalopathy (TSE).
-The operative word is “transmissible.”
+The operative word is transmissible.

 Death rates from heart disease and cancer are dropping in most countries due to advances in nutrition, medicine and disease management.
 Meanwhile, neurodegenerative disease is spreading exponentially.
 In the U.S., deaths attributed to Alzheimer’s disease increased 71 percent from 2000 to 2013, while those attributed to heart disease decreased 14 percent.
 Similar trends are taking place around the world.

 Many factors are contributing to the epidemic.
 Unfortunately, it appears that Alzheimer’s and Parkinson’s are just as infectious as Creutzfeldt-Jakob disease.
 The bodily fluids of people with prion disease are infectious.
 Prions are the X factor in the global epidemic.

 Prion disease is a spectrum disease that varies in severity.
 It also varies depending on the region of the brain impacted.
 It affects most, if not all, mammals.
 Prion disease causes memory loss, impaired coordination, and abnormal movements.
 Prions are an infectious form of glycoprotein that can propagate throughout the body.
 TSE surveillance is important for public health and food safety because TSEs have the potential of crossing from animals to humans, as seen with the spread of mad cow disease.
 TSEs also have the potential of being transmitted from humans to animals.
 The most common example is chronic wasting disease among deer species.